jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

       LowM.CallPrimitive (Primitive.StateWrite address v) k ⇓ result
     | state' }}
   ```
 - To allocate a new value in memory, we have to make a choice depending on whether we want this value to be writable or not.
-For immutable values we do not actually create a new address, and instead say that the address is the value itself:
+For immutable values, we do not create a new address and instead say that the address is the value itself:
   ```coq
   | CallPrimitiveStateAllocNone {B : Set}
       (state : State) (v : B)